 Who Am I?

 My name is Lydia and I am a medievalist and newly minted science librarian.
 I have degrees from the University of Texas at San Antonio (B.A.
 English, 2007) and the University of Oxford (St. Peter’s College, M.St.
 English 650-1550, 2008) and the University of Texas iSchool, where I earned my M.S.I.S. in 2013 with a focus in academic librarianship, special collections/archives, and conservation with continuing interest in medieval and early modern printed books and manuscripts.
-I first began working in libraries as a high school student at my local public library, and I am currently working at the University of California-Irvine as the Research Librarian for Mathematics, Physics & Astronomy, and Classics.
+I first began working in libraries as a high school student at my local public library, and I am currently working at the University of Texas at San Antonio as the Scholarly Resources Librarian for Science.

-Professionally I am a member of the American Library Association, Association of College & Research Libraries (Literature in English, Rare Books and Manuscripts, Science & Technology, and University Libraries sections) and the Special Libraries Association (Physics, Astronomy & Math section).
+Professionally I am a member of the American Library Association, Association of College & Research Libraries (Rare Books and Manuscripts and Science & Technology sections) and the Special Libraries Association (Physics, Astronomy & Math section).

 What is book archaeology?